-Let me start by saying Sherwin Williams Duration Home Matte is NOT my go-to all-solutions paint, but I’ve spread hundreds of gallons of it.
+Let me start by saying we’ve spread hundreds of gallons of Sherwin Williams Duration Home Matte.
+At the end of this post we include a link on how to get the best experience using Duration Home.
+You can achieve great results with this product.
 There are no noticeable changes since its release four years ago except for adding the very much needed Deep Base line back in 2008 and switching to the black plastic paint cans made of recycled plastic containers-complete with soy ink printed labels. (which, by the way, the Sherwin Williams Tint Labels do not stick on the lids)

-The original problems or (issues) inherent with Duration Home surprisingly still exist today.
+The original issues inherent with Duration Home surprisingly still exist today.
 They are:

 1) Small clumps in the paint requiring you to pick them out after you start rolling walls.
-It’s probably best to strain your paint first but its a shame you have to.
-This mystery crap has been in Duration Home since the first day it hit the stores.
+It is best to strain the paint first.
+This mystery stuff has been in Duration Home since the first day it hit the stores.

 2) Coverage.
 Coverage.
 Coverage.
 Many colors do cover in one coat meaning you can cover up the previous color pretty good but your sheen and new color will not be true and solid.
-I painted around the areas shown in the photo below and let the paint dry before I took the photo so you can see.
+I painted around the areas shown in the photo below and let the paint dry before I took the photo below.
 The old color is covered up but every single brush stroke is visible with sheen differences.
-A good painter will be able to one coat many colors like shown, but it requires an unconventional method of painting and timing between cutting, and rolling needs to be dead-on and tight.
+A good painter will be able to one coat many colors like the blue shown, but it requires an unconventional method of painting.
+The timing between cutting and rolling needs to be dead-on and tight.
 It’s quicker to paint everything twice, besides the durability with Duration Home comes with two properly applied coats.

 There are many paints on the market that will cover a color like you see in the photo in one coat and look awesome.
 For example, look at the photo 5 down from this one.

-4) Duration Home Matte has a faint sheen similar to some eggshell paints, but it’s near impossible to make an entire wall look uniform like you can with eggshell paints.
-I’ve tried every method under the sun to accomplish a solid, uniform finish with Duration Home unsuccessfully.
-Let’s assume you use a short nap white woven roller cover as recommended, and you manage to roll a wall 8-feet long entirely wet and with every precaution to lightly finesse each final pass downward without flipping the roller frame once.
+4) Duration Home Matte has a slight sheen similar to some eggshell paints, but it’s near impossible to make an entire wall look uniform like you can with other eggshell paints.
+Let’s assume you use a short nap white woven roller cover as recommended, and you roll a wall 8-feet long entirely wet with every precaution to lightly finesse each final pass downward without flipping the roller frame once.
 You will see every single pass you made in the dry sheen.

 Photo below shows a flipped roll left of center.